-Currently known facts, decisions and conditions
+Other facts and conditions

-On June 28, 2021, PBA received 532 employees from the electric power authority according to the mobility plan established in Act 120-2018, known as the Puerto Rico Power System Transformation Act.
-This increase in our workforce will represent wages spending and fringe benefits of over \$20 million in the fiscal year 2022.
+On June 28, 2021, PBA received 532 employees from the Electric Power Authority according to the mobility plan established in Act 120-2018, known as the Puerto Rico Power System Transformation Act.
+This increase in our workforce represents wages spending and fringe benefits of over \$20 million in fiscal year 2022 and subsequent fiscal years.

 On March 15, 2022 the Title III Joint Plan of Adjustment of the Commonwealth of Puerto Rico for the Employee's Retirement System (ERS) and Public Building Authority (PBA) became effective.
-Based on the agreement achieved in the adjustment plan, PBA estimated a gain at the end of fiscal year 2022 of about \$5.0 billion.
+Based on the agreement achieved in the adjustment plan, PBA reported an extraordinary gain of \$5,317 million at the end of fiscal year 2022, as further discuss in Note 17.